July 19, 2022

 Therapy animal handlers enjoy volunteering their time to enhance the lives of others, but it’s important that therapy animals are also comfortable doing this work.
 Many people wonder whether or not therapy animals actually like their jobs.
 Two recent studies have addressed this question.
 A 2018 Applied Animal Behaviour Science study found that 26 therapy dogs working across various pediatric oncology settings did not show increased stress during their time spent working with patients, while a 2020 study by the Mayo Clinic-Rochester of 19 therapy dogs working with fibromyalgia patients demonstrated that there was no increase in physical signs of stress during visits.
 It’s reassuring to see evidence like this that therapy animals who have been screened and credentialed for appropriate temperament and aptitude can visit without negative impact on their welfare.

 However, this research sparks a conversation about how crucial it is that we take appropriate steps to protect the mental health of our therapy animals.
-Here are ways you can protect the mental health of your therapy animal in a potentially stressful field.
+Here are ways you can protect the welfare of your therapy animal in a potentially stressful field.

 To ensure that the mental health of our therapy animals is preserved, basic animal welfare considerations need to be paramount.
 These basic welfare considerations fall under the five freedoms for animals: